nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message.length);        // 12
 ```

 This code demonstrates that the variable `message` contains a normal JavaScript string.
-The template literal syntax is only used to create the string value, which is then assigned to the `message` variable.
+The template literal syntax is only is used to create the string value, which is then assigned to the `message` variable.

 If you want to use a backtick in your string, then just escape it with a backslash (`\`), as in this version of the `message` variable: